 Are any of the residence halls considered to be “off-campus”?

 No, all rooms in all halls will be considered “on-campus” and subject to the same fees and policies, including the requirement of a meal plan.

 Will there be single rooms available on campus?

 As always, single rooms continue to be advertised as “based on availability.”
 However, as noted earlier, we are thrilled that two of the new residence halls (Blue and Gold Halls*) have been designed for single room occupancy.
-Once these halls fill up, a waiting list for singles will be created based on seniority (according to evaluated credit hours completed at the end of Fall 2012) and should singles become available, those on the waiting list will be notified accordingly.
+Once these halls fill up, a waiting list for singles will be created based on seniority (according to evaluated credit hours completed at the end of the past Fall semester) and should singles become available, those on the waiting list will be notified accordingly.
 The only exception to this rule is for Residence Life staff members—who require single rooms for confidentiality reasons—and extreme medical cases that are documented and reviewed.

 How do I figure out how many credit hours I have so I know when I’m eligible to make my housing selection?

 You can get this information online through your “Web Advisor” account.
 To access “Web Advisor,” go to the Battler Portal located at my.ab.edu and log in.
 Click on “Web Advisor for Students” located on the left side.
 Select “Transcript” under “Academic Profile,” and then select your student classification (undergraduate vs. graduate student).
 Your total number of earned credits will appear at the bottom of the page.
 Additionally, a listing of returning students and when they are eligible to make housing selections will be posted in the campus center near the post office, but please note that this list will include student ID numbers only (not personal names), so you’ll need to know your student ID number.
 (You can get your student ID number through Web Advisor as well, following the instructions above.
 Your student ID number will appear next to your name on the Transcript page and also under “My Profile.”)